petersjared5/Chicago-Transit-Authority-Case-Study/README.md

   - Removing invalid entries such as missing street names and zero or negative speed limits.

 These steps ensured that the data was ready for insightful visualizations and reliable statistical analysis.
-Full details of the data preparation are embedded and well-documented within the R scripts used for this case exercise.
+Full details of the data preparation are embedded and well-documented within the R script used for this case exercise.

 ## **Final Cleaned Dataframe Overview**